Galaxy Guide 3: The Empire Strikes Back

 Galaxy Guide 3: The Empire Strikes Back is a supplement published by West End Games in 1989 for the science fiction role-playing game Star Wars: The Roleplaying Game, which is itself based on Star Wars.

 Description

-Galaxy Guide 3: The Empire Strikes Back is the third Galaxy Guide supplement, and describes the characters featured in the film The Empire Strikes Back, with illustrations and detailed histories for each character.
+Galaxy Guide 3: The Empire Strikes Back is the third Galaxy Guide supplement, and presents descriptions and game statistics for the characters featured in the film The Empire Strikes Back, with illustrations and detailed histories for each character.

 The book is presented as report made after the Battle of Hoth by a member of the Rebel Alliance.
 In addition to an introduction and conclusion, the book is divided into six chapters: